 What it is to be human in a larger than human world has been the focus of my work for 27 years.
-Fragility, endurance, loss, the experience of awe, and the capacity to hold paradox are portals to the interior human pathways that create outer transformation, individual and collective.
-These are central to the content, formal language, and context of my work as a sculptor and inter-media collaborator.
-My current practice is rooted in eco-philosophy, the essentiality of inter-being, and creating inter-media pieces that weave sculpture, sound, and movement into an immersive transient experience.
+Fragility, endurance, loss, the capacity for awe and to hold paradox: these are portals to the interior pathways that create transformation expressed individually and collectively.
+These are central to the content, form, and context of my work as a sculptor and inter-media collaborator.
+My current practice is deeply informed by eco philosophy and the essentiality of inter being.

-I make all my work by hand with simple tools and methodologies developed over years.
-Some processes are highly repetitive, the form emerging slowly through accretion.
-Others involve a single irreversible action; thus, from many attempts one is right.
-All labor is a meditation, a physical encounter with the unknown that becomes remembered in the body of the maker and experienced as intimacy by the viewer.
+I make all my pieces by hand with simple tools and methods I have developed over years.
+Some processes are highly repetitive, the form emerging through accretion.
+Others involve a single irreversible action; from many attempts only one is right.
+All labor is a powerful meditation, a physical encounter with the unknown.
+It becomes encoded in my body as maker and experienced as intimacy by my viewer.

-At the root of all I do is a deep love for the world and the grief that accompanies both.
-Though distinct these are not separate.
+At the root of all I do is a deep love for the world as it is and the grief that accompanies both.
 We are a species as capable of horrific cruelty as we are of profound empathy.
-If my work is doing its work, the senses respond, feelings awaken, associations happen, and empathy is engaged.
-The heart stirs and opens our slow minds to doors unseen before.
+The intent of my work is to touch the senses and stir the heart while addressing our living history of Now.
+It is then that minds open to imagine pathways toward healing and regeneration.

 "Human Here and Now" Jonathan Goodman, Sculpture Magazine, March/April, 2020